czyys/dustforceguide/README.md

 * Pressing the key for a heavy attack while still doing a light attack.
 * Spikejump is a buffered slopejump (unless you press ‘jump’ on the very frame you land on the slope).

 Buffering inputs is one of the key aspects of Dustforce as you often find yourself in situations where you have to wait for one action to finish before starting another.
 It ensures that the next action is going to start immediately, without losing precious time.

-This doesn’t mean you should buffer every input though.
+This doesn’t mean you should buffer every input.
+And remember that when an action requires only a single press to be buffered, once that input is recognized by the game, you can't cancel the buffered action in any way.

 With time and by watching better players you should learn how to make good use of it.

 - - - -